 - It should look like a tiny little square, if it is not that apparent go 1-2 more rounds to see if it starts to resemble a square.

-- Round 3 and onwards: Work a sc and ch in each ch sp.
-Then work a sc, ch x2, sc, and ch into each corner space.
-After doing this 4 times, sl st to the 1st sc to join the work.
+- Round 3 and onwards: Work a sc and ch in each ch-1 space.
+For a ch-2 space (the corners) make a sc, ch x2, sc, and ch.
+After finishing the last ch in the round, sl st to the 1st sc to join the work.
 Then flip your work over.

 - Congratulations, you’ve now learned how to crochet the moss stitch in the round!
 I hope you found the process enjoyable and that you’re excited to incorporate this versatile stitch into your projects.
 Whether you’re creating a simple granny square, a dishcloth, or even a larger item, the moss stitch offers a beautiful texture that works well for many designs.With your new skill, you can explore countless possibilities, customizing your pieces with different yarns, colors, and sizes.
 The crochet moss stitch is not only easy to learn but also creates a lovely, dense fabric, making it perfect for both functional and decorative items.I hope this pattern inspires you to get creative and make something truly unique.
 Happy crocheting, and enjoy your crochet moss stitch granny square journey!